raymondkeogh/gameoflife/README.md

 4. Log into [GitPod](https://www.gitpod.io/) using your GitHub account.
 5. Next open GitHub and locate the GameOfLife repository for the website at [https://raymondkeogh.github.io/gameoflife/](https://raymondkeogh.github.io/gameoflife/)
 6. Click on the green GitPod button in the top right hands side of the screen.
-7. This will open a new GitPod workspace with the GameOfLife respository files in it.
+7. This will open a new GitPod workspace with the GameOfLife repository files in it.

 **Run in Local IDE:**